West Castleton Slate Company

 What can be still found in the remains of the mining town

 Backstory and Context

-This company was once one of the most significant spots in Castleton, which offered many jobs to working people.
-When it was first built, the slate company owned 600 acres of land between Lake Bomoseen and Glen Lake.
-The town had 43 houses, a school, a store, three barns, two sawmills, and many several quarries.
+The West Castleton Slate Company was once one of the most significant spots in Castleton, which offered many jobs to the town.
+At the time, Castleton had 43 houses, a school, a store, three barns, two sawmills, and several quarries.

-During the 1860s, the slate company built a brand new mill for the making of green and purple flooring, billiard tables and many other things.
+During the 1860s, the slate company built a brand new mill for the making of green and purple flooring, billiard tables, and many other things.
 At the time the mill was developed, it was one of the biggest record completing factories in the nation.
 The mill sadly burned down in 1870 but was later rebuilt.
-The slate business owed its prosperity to geologic procedures that happened 500 million years back.
-Vermont was secured with tropical oceans and seas.
+The slate business owed its prosperity to the physical process of the earth that happened over 500 million years before.
+Vermont was secured with tropical oceans and seas before it became the current land.
 Through the natural development of the dirt and mud laying around in those areas, slate-rock was created.
 The slate industry then created something called the Slate Industry Boom.
 With all the new jobs and people coming in, new markets were created for new high-quality slate.
-By 1850, the Slate Company was in operation.
+By 1850, The West Castleton Slate Company had begun operation.

 The Lake Shore-West Castleton Mill closed in 1929 when demand decreased, and the quarries became less abundant from all the previous mining.
 It is believed that the aftermath of World War I and the Great Depression also contributed to the village's eventual abandonment.

 Vermont Department of Forests, Parks & Recreation.
 Bomoseen State Park, vtstateparks.com.
 December 12th 2019.
 Accessed December 12th 2019. https://vtstateparks.com/assets/pdf/bomoseen-slate-trail.pdf.